Belousov-Daniil/best-practice-linux-secure-ssh-setup/README.md

 ```

 Connect via a new user without password.
 All you have to do now is change ssh config and reload ssh service.
-Open `/etc/ssh/sshd_config` with something like `nano` (!with sudo ofc!) and make sure that this lines are exist and not commeted.
+Open `/etc/ssh/sshd_config` with something like `nano` (!with sudo ofc!) and make sure that this lines are exist and not commented.

 ```txt
 PasswordAuthentication no